Zubair-Shams/Randy-Candies-Analysis-Java-Spark/README.md

-**You're tasked with creating a web application for Randy's Candies, a local candy store in Chicago.
+**Creating a web application for Randy's Candies, a local candy store in Chicago.
 Randy, the owner, wants the application to do three things:**

 1. Display items that are almost out of stock (at less than 25% capacity)